AndrewPiroli/DisableExpiredAccounts/README.md

 $PSEmailServer, set to a string (in quotes) to the smtp server that the email report will be sent via

+$AllowAdminDisable, Set to $true (default is $false) to allow the automated disabling of accounts with adminCount > 1 (indicates the user is/was granted administrative privielges).

 To set email recipients, add `$EmailRecipients += "Michael Scott <mscott@dundermifflin.com>"` to the end of the marked user serviceable options area.
 Obviously replace the name and email with your own, just use the same format (I can't belive I have to say that).
 Add as many as you like (probably?)

 ## Event Log Reference